Position Information Are you a skilled Behavioral Health professional with a passion for helping others?

 The CSU's dedicated team of licensed mental health clinicians, psychiatric nurses, and psychiatrists provide crisis intervention, medication assessment, stabilization, and information and referral services 24-hours a day, 7 days a week for adults, children, and families experiencing a mental health crisis.
 The CSU provides up to 23-hours of supportive care, including medications for individuals in an acute mental health crisis.
 For those needing a higher level of care, voluntary crisis residential services or inpatient hospitalization are arranged.

-In addition to the MST and CSU, positions are available for Valley of the Moon, and the Adult Full-Service Partnership.
+In addition to the MST and CSU, positions are available for Valley of the Moon, the Adult Full-Service Partnership, and Juvenile Hall.
 Please visit the Behavioral Health Division's website for more information on its programs and services.Please note

 : Effective January 1, 2017, Licensed Professional Clinical Counselors (LPCCs) must obtain written confirmation from the Board of Behavioral Sciences (BBS) stating that they meet the requirements to assess and treat couples and families prior to assessing or treating a couple or family client.
 If you are a LPCC, be sure to answer the corresponding supplemental question and attach your written confirmation from the BBS to your application materials.